Last Updated August 2, 2021

-However, there are plenty of situations where having an EU company would make things easier.
+However, there are lots of situations where having an EU company actually makes things easier.

-For example, those taking advantage of Portugal’s tax exemption program are forbidden to receive income from blacklisted companies… and what better company structure to use than one within the same European Union?
+For example, those taking advantage of Portugal’s tax exemption program are forbidden to receive income from blacklisted companies.
+So what better company structure to use than one within the same European Union?

-Being able to demonstrate that you’re actually paying tax is a great way to avoid… being accused of not paying tax.
-Countries like Romania use legal loopholes to charge ultra-low tax rates while taking advantage of the system in a way true offshore companies like Seychelles or Belize can’t.
+Being able to demonstrate that you’re actually paying taxes is a great way to avoid being accused of not paying taxes.
+Countries like Romania use legal loopholes to charge ultra-low tax rates while taking advantage of the system in a way true offshore companies like Seychelles or Belize cannot.

 Most Romanian corporations pay tax on the basis of corporate profits, just like most onshore corporations anywhere else in the world.
 Run income from anywhere in the world through a Romanian company and pay a flat tax rate of 16% on the net profits.

-While 16% certainly lower than the EU and OECD averages, it’s what I would call “moderate”; not zero, and not low.
+While 16% is certainly lower than the EU and Organisation for Economic Co-operation and Development (OECD) averages, it’s what I would call “moderate,” not low, and certainly not zero.

-The key to tax reduction with a Romanian company is using a “micro company”.
-This can be done with the Trade Registry in Bucharest; the process isn’t that straightforward for non-residents, as one of the steps is indicating you’re not in “fiscal debt” in Romania.
+The key to tax reduction with a Romanian company is using a “micro company.”
+This can be done with the Trade Registry in Bucharest; the process isn’t that straightforward for non-residents, as one of the steps is indicating that you’re not in “fiscal debt” in Romania.

-Basically, you are forming a Romanian SRL and opting for a special tax regime based on being a small business.
+Basically, you are forming a Romanian company, a Societate cu Raspundere Limitata (SRL), and opting for a special tax regime based on its status as a small business.
 Minimum capital is about 50 euros, but you may have more flexibility with greater paid-up capital.

 Romania’s Low Corporate Tax Rate